ennis/kyuudb/NOTES.md

 // Conceptually, `impl Widget` is a `template` to update the tree from DB changes; it's not meant to change
 // meaning that there cannot be control flow in the function (it might as well be data)
 ```

+# Proposal: pointers to objects instead of IDs?

+No, instead, when querying, also return a pointer to the data; put the ID inside to minimize type complexity for joins.
+Reverse the entity trait to be on the row type instead